 Reports and documents by IAE staff.

-This document reports preliminary findings and summarizes methods used in monitoring the threatened species Lupinus oreganus in the BLM Roseburg District.
-In 2015, we monitored L. oreganus populations by assessing foliar (leaf) cover (a measure of abundance), raceme count, and fruit production at six different sites in the Roseburg District.
-Alarmingly, seed set and raceme […]
+Executive Summary This document reports preliminary findings and summarizes methods used in monitoring the threatened species Lupinus oreganus in the BLM Roseburg District.
+In 2016, we monitored L. oreganus populations by assessing foliar (leaf) cover (a measure of abundance), raceme count, and fruit production at six different sites in the Roseburg District.
+Seed set and […]

 Habitat and population monitoring for Chloropyron maritimum ssp. palustre and Limonium californicum on the Coos Bay North SpitGiles, D.E.L., E.C.
 Gray, and T.N.
 Kaye 2014

 EXECUTIVE SUMMARY In 2014 the estimated number of Chloropyron maritimum ssp. palustre plants on the Coos Bay North Spit land managed by the Coos Bay District of the Bureau of Land Management is ~1,511,000 (508,000 in the protected area and 1,003,000 in the unprotected area).
 This is the highest estimated population in the unprotected area, […]

 Habitat and population monitoring for Chloropyron maritimum ssp. palustre and Limonium californicum on the Coos Bay North SpitGiles, Denise E.L., Erin C. Gray, Matt A. Bahm, and Thomas N. Kaye 2015